commonsense/conceptnet-numberbatch/README.md

 term vectors" below.

-The code and paper were created as a research project of [Luminoso Technologies, Inc.][luminoso], by Rob Speer and Joshua Chin.
+The code and paper were created as a research project of [Luminoso Technologies, Inc.][luminoso], by Robyn Speer and Joshua Chin.

 ## License and attribution